 The architects, with their assistants and pupils, formed associations called hutten, or lodges.
-At an assembly held at Ratisbon, in 1459, it was agreed that a grand lodge should be formed at Strasburg, as the place of general assembly, and that the architect of that cathedral, for the time being, should be the grandmaster.
+At an assembly held at Ratisbon, in 1459, it was agreed that a Grand Lodge should be formed at Strasburg, as the place of general assembly, and that the architect of that cathedral, for the time being, should be the Grand Master.
 The society was composed of masters, companions, and apprentices, who had a secret word, with signs of recognition.
-In 1464, and 1469, there were general assemblies at Strasburg; but they were afterward neglected for some time, until the Emperor Maximilian I., being at that city in 1498, granted them certain privileges, by charter or diploma, which were renewed and confirmed by subsequent emperors.
+In 1464 and 1469 there were general assemblies at Strasburg; but they were afterward neglected for some time, until the Emperor Maximilian I., being at that city in 1498, granted them certain privileges, by charter or diploma, which were renewed and confirmed by subsequent emperors.
 These diplomas, together with the regulations and statutes, were kept in the house of the architect of the cathedral, in a chest with triple locks, of which the two oldest masons kept the keys, so that it required the presence of all before the chest could be opened.
+These documents were in existence until the French Revolution, when they were destroyed, with many other papers, to prevent their falling into the hands of the Jacobinic commissioners.
+Their rules inculcated the necessity of leading moral lives; submission to the masters, whom the companions served for five or seven years; attention to their religious duties; and charity to the poorer brethren, &c.
+Among the symbols were the square, the plumb-rule, and the compasses, which are distinguishing marks of the officers of a Freemasons' lodge at this day.

 ^{} Vide Conversations Lexicon (German), Art.
-Frei-Mauren
+Frei-Maurer.